- 360° video

 - Online project

 - A website that provides a complete online experience for users.
-Content can be consumed in any location and accessed without specialized equipment.
-Examples of online projects include virtual exhibits, virtual tours, games, web applications and educational resources.
+The content at launch provides the full user experience; content is accessed through a web browser at any time from any location, without specialized equipment; the content is designed for a target audience or audiences.
+Examples of online projects include virtual exhibits, virtual tours, online games, web apps and educational resources.

 - An organized body of people who share a specific purpose.

 - The way in which a target audience benefits from an online project.
-For example, the outcome of an online project could be for users to learn something new, develop a skill, or inspire a change in attitude or behaviour.
+For example, the outcome of an online project could be for the user to learn something new, develop a skill, or inspire a change in attitude or behaviour.

 - A three-dimensional effect created when the position of an object on the screen changes depending on the viewer’s perspective.